How is Sixth Form different from main school?

-Fourthly, within this timetable you will have ‘study periods’ where you will use for private study to keep up to date with your work.
+Fourthly, within this timetable you will have ‘study periods’ which you will use for private study to keep up to date with your work.
 The level of work at Sixth Form is a challenge, expect to spend 15 hours a week at home and at school on private study.

 How do you check how I am doing?

 Just like in main school there are a number of Assessment Points throughout the year, we use this to check how you are doing.
 We also use a system called ALIS (Advanced Level Information System) which will look at your GCSE grades and identify a target grade for you at A Levels.

 DHFS operate a vertical tutoring system where Sixth Form students are mixed with all year groups.
 There will be up to five or six Sixth Form students per mentor group.
 Each mentor group is assigned to a House.
 The six Houses are: